numfocus/gsoc/2016/proposals/rai-vivek.md

 The technical details of the project can be organized into following:

-* Collectable information - machine information, report
+* Collectable information   : machine information, report
-* Backend - design of RESTful API, framework, database, schema
+* Backend                   : design of REST API, framework, database, schema
-* Frontend - import data, HTML reports, visualizations
+* Frontend                  : import data, HTML reports, visualizations
-* Upgrading installation-test scripts
+* installation-test scripts : update the scripts to collect info and send request
-* Documentation and integration tests
+* Documentation             : use travis-ci automated build system, follow pep8
+* Testing                   : use travis-ci, coveralls for coverage

+An additional objective of this section is to keep the design sweet and simple (KISS).

 ### Collectable information